LukasMazl/NicSpeedyModule/README.md

 (Taken from https://man7.org/linux/man-pages/man7/netdevice.7.html)

-Here is a simple example how to determinate whather is it loopback interface.
+Here is a simple example how to determine whether is it loopback interface.

 ```python
 import nicSpeedyModule as nic